 We conduct an online experiment that allows us to measure preferences of individuals, as a proxy for their eventual match, on a digital matching platform in the Indian marriage market.
 In the spirit of correspondence studies, often conducted in economics in the context of labor markets (Baert, 2018; Bertrand & Duflo, 2017; Neumark, 2018), dating and marriage markets (Ong & Wang, 2015; Dugar et al., 2012; Banerjee et al., 2013), we create and observe profiles for women and men on a leading matrimonial platform in India to elicit responses or 'interests' from potential partners on the platform.
-Unlike newspaper ads that limit observation of individual preferences, matrimonial websites offer an alternative to both traditional print media as well as parental networks to find a spouse through low search costs and relative anonymity in expressing partner preferences (Bapna et al., 2016; Dhar, n.d.).
+Unlike newspaper adverts that limit observation of individual preferences, matrimonial websites offer an alternative to both traditional print media as well as parental networks to find a spouse through low search costs and relative anonymity in expressing partner preferences (Bapna et al., 2016; Dhar, 2023).
 Moreover, matrimonial websites are finding rapid and widespread adoption among the youth and their families in India (Kaur & Palriwala, 2014).

-We vary the characteristics of the profiles, first, by current working status.
+We vary the characteristics of the fictitious profiles, first, by current working status.

 Second, conditional on the profile being currently employed, we classified occupations into three categories - 'feminine' (e.g. school teacher), 'masculine' (e.g. technical supervisor) and gender 'neutral' (e.g. data entry operator) based on the proportion of women workers in these occupations in nationally representative surveys.
-The occupational gender stereotypes represent the extent of social acceptance of women's work choices based on extant gender roles, particularly norms that place the burden of home production on women.
+The occupational gender stereotypes represent the extent of social acceptance of women's work choices based on extant gender roles, such as those which place the burden of home production on women.
 In addition, for profiles of employed women, we vary their stated preference to work or not after marriage.
 Finally, within each work status category, we vary profiles by caste (e.g. Brahmins, Other High Castes, Scheduled Castes) and education (e.g. Diploma, Bachelors and Masters).

-We tailor the full set of profiles to two cities - Delhi (North India) and Bangalore (South India) - to assess any effects of spatial heterogeneity in patriarchal and gender norms which has been extensively documented to be more regressive and stringent in the north relative to the south of the country (Dyson & Moore, 1983; Rahman & Rao, 2004).
+We tailor the full set of profiles to two cities - Delhi (North India) and Bangalore (South India).
+This allows us to assess any effects of spatial heterogeneity on gender related preferences and practices, which have been extensively documented to be more gender unequal in the north relative to the south of the country due to historical cultural differences (Dyson & Moore, 1983; Rahman & Rao, 2004).
 The dimensions of physical attributes (e.g. height), family characteristics (e.g. number and gender of siblings), household income and individual earnings range (if applicable) are held constant across profiles.